mapprotocol/docs/develop/map-relay-chain/how-to-withdraw.md

 #### How To withdraw active vote

-If you're voting `MAP` is active, you can use `revokeActive` command to withdraw your  active voting `MAP`.
+If you're voting `MAP` is in `active`, you can use `revokeActive` command to withdraw your  active voting `MAP`.
 If you perform this step, the votes you withdraw will lose the corresponding reward.

 First, you can use the `getActiveVotesForValidatorByAccount` command to see how many active votes you have